PawanMallik/xynerotech-Tasks/Task-1/back-end/README.md

-# Apkadr.in – Doctor Appointment CRUD API (Single File Version)
+# Apkadr.in – Doctor Appointment CRUD API

 This project is a **single PHP file** that provides a **REST API** for managing doctors (Create, Read, Update, Delete) in the **Apkadr.in** doctor appointment system.
 It includes **database setup, API logic, and usage examples** in one file.